Title: National Policy Coordinator

 This is an at-will, exempt position with an annual salary of $60,000.
 Applicants who speak more than one language at work are eligible for an additional $1,000 added to their annual salary.

 Hours are typically 10am - 6pm Monday through Friday with a one-hour lunch break.
 The position requires some evening and weekend work, and once it is safe to do so, will require regular national travel, especially to Washington, DC.
+This position is based in the AVP office in Manhattan, but is currently remote due to COVID-19, and will continue as a hybrid remote/in-person position during 2022.

 Good benefits and working environment.
 Benefits include, but are not limited to, paid time off amounting to over 5 weeks in first year of employment plus generous sick time, medical, dental, vision, life, and disability insurance, 403(b) retirement investment plan (employee contribution only), flexible spending accounts for medical and transit costs, pooled sick leave, paid family leave, and flexible/remote work options.